 The density of leaves means that your privacy is guaranteed if you grow it as a boundary or perimeter hedge.
 Being 'everciduous', if you trim the trees in mid-summer they will hold onto their leaves throughout the winter, maintaining the privacy and year round structure in your garden.

 A copper beech hedge is a perfect tool for dividing and defining space in a garden and provides a fantastic opportunity for colour combining; silver foliage and really bright colours stand out so well against it.
-Imagine a herbaceous border full of hot colours enveloped by a rich purple hedge, rather like a photo frame containing and focusing attention on the picture within.
+Imagine a herbaceous border full of Pink colours enveloped by a rich purple hedge, rather like a photo frame containing and focusing attention on the picture within.

 If a solid copper beech hedge feels like overkill, take inspiration from a garden like Hidcote, where they have a famous tapestry hedge of copper beech interspersed with holly.
 Alternatively, mix up some green, common beech with the purple variety to ring the changes.